Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we establish the first unified taxonomy for LLM-enhanced relational operators, along three dimensions: operating logic, operand granularity, and implementation variant.
-Based on the taxonomy, we design a comprehensive benchmark \proposal, spanning diverse real-world domains, with both single- and multi-LRO workloads.
-We conduct evaluation on individual LROs and multi-LRO systems, deriving practical insights.
-For individual LROs, we derive concrete LRO design choices (\iref{1}-\iref{5}) and design trade-off (\iref{6}-\iref{7}).
-For systems, we highlight their early-stage landscape (\iref{8}) and our best-practice guidelines (\iref{9}), and identify key performance factors: LRO support, LRO design, base model (\iref{10}-\iref{11}).
+In this paper, we establish the first unified taxonomy for LLM-enhanced relational operators, organized along operating intents, operand granularities and implementation variants.
+We design a comprehensive benchmark \proposal, spanning diverse real-world domains, with both single and multi-LRO workloads.
+We evaluate individual LROs and multi-LRO systems, deriving practical insights.
+For individual LROs, we derive concrete LRO design choices (\iref{1}--\iref{5}) and trade-offs (\iref{6}--\iref{7}).
+For systems, we highlight their early-stage landscape (\iref{8}), our best-practice guidelines (\iref{9}), key performance factors: LRO support, LRO design, base model (\iref{10}--\iref{11}), and major failure modes (\iref{12}).

 These insights suggest the need for a more principled design of LROs and their supporting systems.
-In the short term, we expect LRO systems with: comprehensive LRO sets, robust LLM planning via reinforcement learning or prompt fine-tuning, joint optimization of classical SQL and enhanced operators, and optimal LRO implementations with quality--cost trade-offs.
+In the short term, we expect LRO systems with: comprehensive LRO sets, robust LLM planning via reinforcement learning or prompt optimization, joint optimization of classical SQL and enhanced operators, and optimal LRO implementations with quality--cost trade-offs.

-In the long term, we envision a new paradigm: \emph{LLM-centric databases}, where databases are rebuilt around LLM-native operators rather than treating LLMs as external plugins.
-Such systems may integrate: (1) Multi-modal unified storage, enabling native management of heterogeneous data.
-(2) Semantic-aware indexing, supporting true semantic retrieval beyond traditional indexing or vanilla RAG mechanisms.
-(3) Adaptive context management,organizing relevant data into dynamically constructed prompt contexts.
-(4) Holistic system-level optimization, jointly orchestrating storage, indexing, planning, and model invocation.
-At the core of this paradigm are LROs, which serve as the abstraction layer that embeds LLM capabilities into query processing.
-By systematically formalizing, evaluating and benchmarking LROs, this work establishes the first unified LRO taxonomy, a comprehensive benchmark \proposal and empirical best-practice LRO designs to facilitate future works and systems.
+In the long term, we envision \emph{LLM-centric databases}, where databases are rebuilt around LLM-native operators, rather than having LLMs serve as plugins.
+Such databases would integrate: (i) multi-modal unified storage for heterogeneous data management; (ii) semantic-aware indexing beyond traditional or vanilla RAG mechanisms; (iii) adaptive context management via dynamically constructed prompt contexts; and (iv) holistic optimization jointly orchestrating storage, indexing, planning, and model invocation.
+At the core of this paradigm are LROs, serving as the abstraction layer that embeds LLM capabilities into query processing.
+This work establishes the first unified LRO taxonomy, a comprehensive benchmark \proposal, and empirical best-practice LRO designs to facilitate future research and system development.